Edwin A. Fleishman: Early life and education

-Edwin A. Fleishman was born in New York on March 10, 1927.
-His family moved to Baltimore when he was 2 years old.
-Fleishman attended primary and secondary school in Baltimore.
+Fleishman was born in New York City and his family moved to Baltimore when he was 2 years old.
+He attended primary and secondary school in Baltimore.
 He later attended Loyola College in Baltimore under a scholarship where he studied chemistry and received a B.S. with honors in just two years, graduating at the age of 18.

 Right upon graduating in 1945, Fleishman enlisted in the U.S. Navy under an electronics program.
 Displaying a greater interest in psychology during his time in the Navy, he joined the Department of Psychology at University of Maryland and earned his M.A. in 1949.
 The same year, he married Pauline Utman, who was an undergraduate in the same department at Maryland at the time.

 Starting in 1949, Fleishman worked at the Army Personnel Research Office in the Pentagon for several months where he developed achievement tests for various occupations.
 That same year, he started working with a Baltimore brewery on developing a method to evaluate beer preferences, which resulted in his first publication in the Journal of Applied Psychology.